 Looking to bring in a furry new member of the family?
-Bringing home a new puppy can be one of life’s most joyful moments, but like all big commitments, there is a level of responsibility that comes with it.
+Bringing home a new puppy can be one of life’s most joyful moments, but like all big commitments, there is a level of responsibility such as dealing with pancreatitis in puppies, where special food from bella and duke can help, that comes with it.
 Here are some pointers for caring for your new pet.

 You’ll want general supplies such as an electronic dog feeder to keep your puppy at optimal health as it grows up.
 Pet supplies are always an essential part of your pet’s life.
 Generally, you’d be buying food, shampoo and conditioners, treatments, stain removers, and items for it to sleep in.
 Ask specifics about what your puppy can eat and the schedule that works best for it.
 Avoid its tiny stomach getting sick by sticking to one brand of food.
 If you need to switch brands, transition it over time by mixing the old and new brand and gradually phasing the old one out.
 You’ll need a travel crate to account for your puppy’s size as an adult.
 Make your loyal companion’s health a priority and it will have even more love to give you in return.

 Questions to ask would be when will be your puppy’s time to eat three to four times a day?
 When and where will the puppy go to relieve itself?
 Where will you be taking your puppy for walks?
 Plan visits to the vet for health check-ups and deworming.
 Check to see if your vet has a practice that suits your needs.